browserengineering/book/book/visual-effects.md

 Skia is also the font library
 =============================

-Since we're replacing `tkinter` with Skia, we are also replacing `tkinter.font`.
+Since we're replacing Tkinter with Skia, we are also replacing `tkinter.font`.
 In Skia, a font object has two pieces: a `Typeface`, which is a type family with a certain weight, style, and width; and a `Font`, which is a `Typeface` at a particular size.
 It's the